DNP's Main Initiatives

 Disaster reconstruction support (donations)

-DNP has formulated DNP Group Criteria for Conducting Disaster Recovery and Reconstruction Support and provides emergency support in response to large-scale disasters that occur in Japan and overseas.
-Specifically, DNP contributes support money and implements employee fundraising and donates these funds as support for disaster areas.
-Additionally, DNP provides continuous support for reconstruction for disasters that cause enormous damage.
-For example, we offer a special “reconstruction support menu” at the company cafeterias nationwide and DNP donates an amount equivalent to a portion of the proceeds from this menu to support activities in disaster areas.
-Not only are numerous employees able to participate in donation activities, which enables continuous support, but purchasing main ingredients from disaster areas also serves as a form of support other than donations.
+DNP has formulated DNP Group Criteria for Conducting Disaster Recovery and Reconstruction Support and provides emergency support according to these criteria in response to large-scale disasters that occur in Japan and overseas.
+Specifically, DNP contributes support money and implements employee fundraising and support programs, making donations as support for disaster areas.
+Additionally, DNP provides continuous support for reconstruction for disasters in Japan that cause enormous damage.

 Disaster reconstruction support (local volunteers)